worktheclock/replit.github.io/classrooms/webhooks.md

 ![screenshot of the event logged to my console](https://replit.github.io/static/images/classrooms/webhook-result.png)

 This data can then be saved to a database, or it can trigger another POST request, or anything else.
 The world is your oyster with webhooks!
-Do note that if your repl is public and you need to store private database keys or API keys, you can do so securely by using [.env files](/repls/secret-keys).
+Do note that if your repl is public and you need to store private database keys or API keys, you can do so securely by using the [secrets](/repls/secrets-environment-variables) manager.

 ## Security